camuschat/camus/CONTRIBUTING.rst

 - You can show people how you're using Camus by writing a blog post, making a video, or telling your friends

-Do you know JavaScript, React, or CSS?
+Do you know TypeScript, React, or CSS?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The frontend could use improvements, including: